 If it is too dangerous for YOU to stay home during a hurricane, then it is too dangerous for your pet to stay there!
 If you live in an evacuation zone, ask a friend or relative that lives in a safe zone if you can come with your pets to ride out the storm.
 Ask in advance!
 A pet-friendly hotel in a safe zone is another option.
 Before a storm hits, make a list of several pet-friendly hotels and call to verify their policies.
 Keep the numbers on hand in case of an emergency.
 Once a storm is approaching, hotels fill up quickly so make a reservation as soon as you think you may have to evacuate.
 If you have a place to stay but your pet is not allowed there, you could take them to a boarding kennel.
 Ask your friends or neighbors for recommendations.
 Visit a few perspective boarding kennels and find out what their policies are for emergency situations.
 Or, ask your veterinarian if he or she offers pet boarding – many do.
 Most boarding facilities require proof that your pet is up-to-date on their vaccinations.

-The only pet-friendly shelter in Broward County where people and pets are both allowed to stay is a partnership between the Humane Society of Broward County (HSBC) and the Broward Chapter of the American Red Cross, located at Millennium Middle School, 5803 N.W.
+This is the only pet-friendly shelter in Broward County where people and pets are both allowed to stay, and it is located at Millennium Middle School, 5803 N.W.
 94th Avenue, Tamarac 33321.
 Space is limited.
-This is the only Red Cross shelter that allows pets.

 For those individuals who are in evacuation zones or mobile homes and who have pre-registered, you can report to the shelter with your pets at the announced shelter opening date.

 If you have not pre-registered, you do not have a friend or relative you can stay with who would welcome your pet(s), or you do not feel safe in your home you can go to the “Pet Friendly Shelter.”